css-materials/course-site/content/homework/webdata/index.md

 Refer to Homework 1 for the General Git/GitHub workflow to follow.

-# Assignment description
+# Assignment description and tasks

 <!--For this assignment, you will gather data from the web and analyze it.
 You can either use an API or scrape a website directly.
 This assignment is more flexible than the previous ones, giving you a chance to dive into something that interests you!-->

 This assignment has two main learning goals: (1) to help you practice and strengthen your web scraping skills, and (2) to review and apply in a new context your previously learned R skills in programming, data manipulation, visualization, etc.

 For this assignment, you will scrape and analyze web data of your choice, allowing you to focus on something that interests you.
 Regardless of your focus, ensure your project fully adheres to the guidelines provided below.
 If you have any questions, don’t hesitate to reach out.

-## Assignment tasks:
+Your assignment should: scrape data, clean and put them in a dataframe, analyze and visualize them.
+Submit a report (a `Rmd` knitted as `md`) that incorporates codes and explanation for every step.

-**1. Scrape your data.**
+### 1. Scrape your data

-*What to scrape:*
+**What to scrape:**

 You can scrape anything that interests you using direct scraping!